 Note: You can also click and drag to remove borders from multiple cells.

-Removing the gridlines will now give you a better indication of how your Table is going to look.
+Removing the gridlines will now give you a better indication of how your Table will look.

 To do this: